 About our work

 The Læra Institute will provide a shared structure for UArctic members’ current local and independent delivery of Circumpolar Studies programmes by developing and offering a new and collaborative ‘best-practice baseline’ for Circumpolar Studies teaching and learning.
 This baseline will be expressly designed to strengthen individual UArctic member capacity to offer locally appropriate and pedagogically high-quality Circumpolar Studies programs of their own.
-It will consist of a set of curriculum criteria, exemplar courses and pedagogical resources to assist UArctic members to develop individually tailored Circumpolar Studies programs and courses, to obtain UArctic endorsement for them, and to provide UArctic completion certificates for their students.
+It will consist of a set of curriculum principles, exemplar courses and pedagogical resources to assist UArctic members to develop individually tailored Circumpolar Studies programs and courses, to obtain UArctic endorsement for them, and to provide UArctic completion certificates for their students.

 Building on this baseline, the Læra Institute will also support UArctic members to develop local Circumpolar Studies curricula, adopt pedagogical benchmarks and best practices, and foster faculty and student dialogue.
 The Læra Institute will create guidelines, templates and themes for course syllabi and degree curricula, and host faculty workshops and student symposia supporting innovative teaching and learning.
 The Læra Institute will also assist in maintaining common platforms to encourage delivery of online Circumpolar Studies curricula for UArctic members.